| The charade of education reform

 to leave no child behind.
 Bush gave the impression that he had to twist arms to

+get the Democrats to spend more money on education.
 How do we know that the new reform bill is a sham?
 Because the federal government

 will be giving money to the same people who have caused the problem.
+These are the same people, or their disciples, who implemented the Elementary

 and Secondary Education Act of 1965, which was supposed to help the poor and culturally